puma/puma/README.md

 This directs Puma to start the control server on localhost port 9293.
 Additionally, all requests to the control server will need to include `token=foo` as a query parameter.
 This allows for simple authentication.
 Check out [status.rb](https://github.com/puma/puma/blob/master/lib/puma/app/status.rb) to see what the app has available.

+Keep in mind that the status/control server accepts `pumactl` commands.
+To demonstrate, you can run the following command with the foo `--control-token` as such to restart:

+    $ pumactl restart --control-token foo

+To see a list of `pumactl` options, please see `pumactl --help` as stated in the [`pumactl`](https://github.com/puma/puma#pumactl) section.

 ### Configuration file

 You can also provide a configuration file which Puma will use with the `-C` (or `--config`) flag: